 - Subversion 3: He's told that his wishes were the most damaging things he could possibly have asked a Fae Lord for All debts and favors cancelled, everything stolen returned to the duchy, and barred from hunting the world again—and what he thought he should have wished for would not have worked as he thought.

 - Sequential Art had fun with 5C4RL37 and her sisters building a Humongous Mecha, because it's clearly the best way to stop a giant bug.
 Then they got carried away and due to a scaling error made what on the next page became a Powered Armor.
 Then liked it and made more.
-But later built one Mini Mecha anyway, as a carrier for "Soopa Soots".
+But later built one Mini-Mecha anyway, as a carrier for "Soopa Soots".

 - Allen The Alien is another case of Art Evolution zigzagged.
 Early in its run, it kept varying between quality.
 Now the art design gets better, but the style gets uglier

-- The TV series version of Aladdin has a female genie called Eden, who is also benevolent.
+- Aladdin: The Series has a female genie called Eden, who is also benevolent.
 Unlike Genie however, she's wise enough to become a Literal Genie when dealing with Jerk Ass Abis Mal.
 When the villain wishes Genie imprisoned in the bottom of the ocean, she gives him an escape hatch because Mal didn't say forever.
 When Mal wished to become the biggest and strongest being in the world, she included a method of relieving him of his power; and when the little girl who finds her wishes for everything to be all right, she turns Abis Mal into a bug as a "freebie".
 She also went out of her way to encourage the little homeless girl to come up with better wishes; when the girl wished for a sandwich, she convinced her to wish for a lifetime supply of food instead.

 - One episode of American Dad! features a new guy in the neighborhood; one Stan instantly recognizes as an ex-KGB agent, one of their top guys in fact, with who he had several previous run-ins.
 He's convinced that the agent is here to destroy America, but everything points to him just wanting to live a good life post-USSR-breakup.
 Several pieces of seemingly damning evidence are piled up, but then they're all reasonably explained away.
 It seems for the entire first half of the show, Stan is just being put up as a bigot who can't let go of old rivalries; then it turns out the KGB agent actually is there for nefarious purposes, not to destroy America (in fact he does kind of like it here) but specifically to turn Stan's son Steve into a Communist as revenge against Stan.
 Even after admitting it to his face, Stan still can't get others to believe him for a while due to his previous paranoia.